SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 # Configure Azure Data Share using REST APIs

 In this tutorial, you will configure Azure Data Share (ADS) through REST APIs for Provider and Consumer integration flows.
-You will use Azure Data Lake Store Gen 2 (ADLS Gen2) as the source and destination storage accounts and configure ADS to transfer data between the storage accounts on an hourly basis.
+You will use Azure Data Lake Store Gen 2 (ADLS Gen 2) as the source and destination storage accounts and configure ADS to transfer data between the storage accounts on an hourly basis.

 To simplify the tutorial, you will use `az rest` commands to invoke the ADS management endpoints.  `az rest` will automatically use the credentials from the user account or service principal that's logged in through `az login` and process the request & response flows.
 You can learn more from the [Azure CLI documentation](https://docs.microsoft.com/cli/azure/reference-index?view=azure-cli-latest#az-rest).